-According to the World Health Organization Expert Committee on Leprosy: Eighth report, there are 3 standard first-line drugs: rifampin, clofazimine, and dapsone.
+According to the World Health Organization Expert Committee on Leprosy: Eighth report, there are three standard first-line drugs: rifampin, clofazimine, and dapsone.
 These are to be used in multidrug regimens of fixed duration, and none should be used as monotherapy.
 For multibacillary leprosy, the standard adult dose of dapsone is 100 mg daily for 12 months.
 The standard child dose is 50 mg daily for 12 months.
-For paucibacillary leprosy, the standard adult dose of dapsone is 100 mg daily for 6 months.
+For paucibacillary leprosy, the standard adult dose of dapsone is 100 mg daily for six months.
 The standard child dose is 50 mg daily for six months.
-Children under 10 years of age should receive appropriately reduced doses of dapsone at 2 mg/kg body weight per day.
+Children under ten years of age should receive appropriately reduced doses of dapsone at 2 mg/kg body weight per day.

 Dapsone administration is via the oral route.
 The drug is well absorbed from the gut, with approximately 70% to 80% of the single oral dose absorbed.
 N-acetylation and N-hydroxylation metabolize the drug.
-Dapsone and its metabolites are formed in the liver as dapsone glucuronide, which is water soluble and rapidly excreted via kidneys.
+Dapsone and its metabolites form in the liver as dapsone glucuronide, which is water-soluble and rapidly excreted via kidneys.

 In patients who are responsive to dapsone, there is a quick reduction in pruritus followed by the clearance of skin lesions.
 However, there is no effect on the gastrointestinal aspect of the disease.
 The starting dose for treating dermatitis herpetiformis is 50 mg daily administered orally.
 Dapsone should be titrated up to 300 mg per day to achieve the desired effect.
 A higher dose is given only if the patient is not responsive to a lower dose.
 The dose should be reduced to the minimum effective dose within the range of 50 to 300 mg per day as soon as possible to avoid potential adverse effects.
 Dapsone is not indicated in the pediatric patient for this condition.